Nonstationary, Nonparametric, Nonseparable Bayesian Spatio-Temporal Modeling Using Kernel Convolution of Order Based Dependent Dirichlet Process: Simulation study

 \subsubsection{Correlation Analysis}

-Though our simulation mechanism is completely different from our proposed model, the simulated data do exhibit the pattern that the correlations are close to zero for two widely separated locations.
-Indeed, from the structure of the covariance matrix $\bSigma_{(95|5)}$, it is easily seen that the $(i,j)$-th element ($i\neq j$) of $\bSigma_{(95|5)}$ is close to zero whenever the distance between $t(i)$ and $t(j)$ and/or $\bs_i$ and $\bs_j$ is large.
+Though our simulation mechanism is completely different from our proposed model, the simulated data do exhibit the pattern that the correlations are close to zero for two widely separated locations and/or times.
+Indeed, from the structure of the covariance matrix $\bSigma_{(95|5)}$, it is easily seen that the $(i,j)$-th element ($i\neq j$) of $\bSigma_{(95|5)}$ is close to zero whenever the distance between $t_i$ and $t_j$ and/or $\bs_i$ and $\bs_j$ is large.

-We calculate the posterior densities of correlation for different set of locations.
+We calculate the posterior densities of correlation for different pairs of space-time points.
 In formation of the pair, we select nearby locations, as well as locations which are widely separated, such that we obtain both high and low correlation values under the true, data-generating model.
 It is evident from Figure \ref{fig:correlation} that the true correlations, ranging from small to high values, lie well within their respective $95\%$ credible intervals, vindicating reasonable performance of our model in terms of capturing the true correlation structure.

-It is worth mentioning that we repeated the simulation study with 1000 simulated data points.
-In this case the dimension of our spatio-temporal model varies randomly between 3000 to 3100.
-Even in this challenging high-dimensional scenario our TTMCMC based model implementation exhibited excellent performance.
-We omit details for the sake of brevity.